8 Amazing Health Benefits of Cardamom (Elaichi)

-- It is used to flavor both sweet and savory dishes.
+- It is used both to savour sweet and savoury dishes.

-- It is also added to rich curries and milk-based preparations for its fragrance.
+- It’s also added to rich curries and milk-based preparations.

-Black cardamom is native to the Eastern Himalayas and is mostly cultivated in Sikkim, Eastern Nepal, and parts of West Bengal in India.
-It is brown and slightly elongated.
+Black cardamom is native to the Eastern Himalayas and is mostly cultivated in Sikkim, Eastern Nepal and parts of India’s West Bengal.
+It’s brown, and somewhat elongated.

-- It is used only in savory dishes like curries and biryani.
+- It is mostly used in savory dishes such as curries, and biryani.

-- It is also an essential ingredient in garam masala (the blend of spices).
+- It is also an integral part of garam masala (the spice blend).

 Health Benefits of Cardamom

 How are Cardamom Safety Advantages?

 Cardamom helps improve digestive health and prevents certain severe illnesses such as cancer.
 It also helps you to treat diabetes and allows you to cope with depression.
 Like you usually do or also take cardamom milk (also known as elaichi milk) to take advantage of the wonderful benefits, you should include cardamom in your diet.